 - Secure the signature of a parent or guardian

 - Begin planning the study abroad experience by applying for scholarships nine months to one year before anticipated departure

 - First-Year Success Center – Meet with a junior, senior or graduate student in your same major program to help with your transition from high school to college.
 Coaching topics include adjusting to college life, academics, getting involved, time management and applying for scholarships (including study abroad scholarships!)

 - Financial Aid & Scholarship Services — Determine which scholarships you qualify for and apply!
 Certain programs do let you use your financial aid for studying abroad.
-Meet with a Financial Aid Counselor in person, over the phone, or via chat to determine what's best for you.
+Meet with a Financial Aid Counselor in person or over the phone to determine what's best for you.

 Additional resources to help you plan your global experience are below.